How long can a UK passport holder stay in Spain as a non-resident after Brexit?

 How does becoming legally resident in Spain help with the Schengen rules?

-If you are a UK national and legally resident in Spain under the terms of the Withdrawal Agreement, any time you spend in Spain is not counted towards your annual Schengen total.
+If you are a UK national and legally resident in Spain under the terms of the Withdrawal Agreement, or with a visa, any time you spend in Spain is not counted towards your annual Schengen total.

 There’s a huge difference in the criteria between those who are legally resident in Spain under the terms of the Withdrawal Agreement and those applying for residency from 1st January 2021 onwards.